 Development teams can help inform and empower operations teams with these techniques:

-- Make the bill of materials for each release clear.
+- Make the bill of materials for each software release clear.
 Operations teams don't always have the same level of context around the release as the development team does.

 - For each issue that's resolved in the release, provide a link back to your issue tracker and source control system so the ops team has the same level of context if problems arise during the deployment.